alibaba/formily/packages/react/README.md

 ### API

-> The api is fully inherited from @uform/core.
+> The API is fully inherited from @uform/core.
 The specific API of @uform/react is listed below.

 ---